Hatnzs/chromium-website/site/friends/index.md

 <a href="https://zty796.top/"><img class="icon" src="/friends/brian-zhang.jpg" alt="Sweaty"></a>

 ### [Sweaty](https://zty796.top/)
 A rare blend of scientific mind and artistic soul, he excels in both logical reasoning and creative expression.
 His website serves as a vibrant canvas, showcasing his innovative projects, eloquent writings, and profound personal reflections.
 With his exceptional communication skills and warm personality, he effortlessly connects with people from all walks of life.
+Additionally, he is a privacy protection master who is proficient in using The Onion Router (Tor) and other proxy services.

 <div class="warning-container">
 <div class="warning-overlay" onclick="this.style.display='none';">